rootsyw/rootsyw/README.md

 ## Hi there 👋
+- :star2: I'm a student at Sichuan University.
+- :sunglasses: I'm interested in Deep Learning, but I'm a rookie.

 <!--
 **rootsyw/rootsyw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.